Blind Spot (2017 film)

 Blind Spot (Dode Hoek) is a 2017 Belgian thriller film directed by Nabil Ben Yadir.
-It stars Peter Van Den Begin as Jan Vorbeek, an uncompromising police officer from Antwerp.
+It stars Peter Van Den Begin as Jan Verbeek, an uncompromising police officer from Antwerp.
 The film was written by Laurent Brandenbourger and Ben Yadir, who also produced alongside Peter Bouckaert and Benoit Roland.

 It was screened at the Beaune International Film Festival on 30 March 2017, where it competed for the Grand Prix.
 At the 8th Magritte Awards, Blind Spot received four nominations, including Best Film and Best Director for Ben Yadir, winning Most Promising Actor for Chilah.